Vladimir Voinovich: Work

 Voinovich's other novels have also won acclaim.
 The Fur Hat is a satire alluding to Gogol's Overcoat.
 His Monumental Propaganda is a stinging critique of post-Communist Russia, a story that shows the author's opinion that Russians haven't changed much since the days of Joseph Stalin.
 Monumental Propaganda has been described as "an illuminating comment on the persistence of false idols and historical delusions".

 His darkly humorous memoir The Ivankiad tells the true story of his attempt to get an upgraded apartment in the bureaucratic clog of the Soviet system.

-In 2002 he published a controversial book of memoirs A Portrait Against the Background of a Myth highly critical of Aleksandr Solzhenitsyn.
+In 2002 he published a controversial book of memoirs A Portrait Against the Background of a Myth, highly critical of Aleksandr Solzhenitsyn.
 Voinovich accused him of creating a cult around himself, of poor writing skills and his alleged antisemitism, among other things.
 The book received a mixed reaction.
 Yuri Semenov supported the point regarding "Solzhenitsyn's continuous degradation" as a writer, but also criticized Voinovich for simultaneously "glorifying himself and his books".

 Liza Novikova of Kommersant compared the book to performance art, suggesting that "the author only helps creating the very same myth by trying to prove that Solzhenitsyn doesn't match the rank of a great writer".
 The book was widely seen as a reaction to Solzhenitsyn's two-volume historical work Two Hundred Years Together that was published in 2001–2002 and dedicated to the history of Jews in Russia and frequently regarded as antisemitic.
-Voinovich, however, said that he had started the work on his book before Two Hundred Years Together was even published and that he didn't have patience to read it till the end.
+Voinovich, however, said that he had started the work on his book before Two Hundred Years Together was even published and that he didn't have the patience to read it to the end.

 He published his memoirs in 2010.